Ryan-Elias/StellarisMods/README.md

  - (9/27/2021) Consolidated files, added Military HQ and Joint Chiefs job to People's Army civic.
  - (9/27/2021) Removed Army Structure Policy
  - (9/27/2021) Added 4 species traits that add or remove trait points during creation (May spawn in game randomly, but that might not be bad.)
+ - (9/27/2021) Added 4 Trade Conversion Policies that provide Science for trade value.